Gardening is a surprising business. Even with all the instructions, conditions, fertiliser and prayers in the world, some plants simply never prosper.

 Something more brutal was required.

 So I pulled out my Edward Scissorhands shears and began hacking in.
 Spears of lavender went everywhere, landing at my feet.
 Wait a minute, I thought to myself.
 These are flowers.
 Beautiful, deep purple flowers.
-I put down the shears, ran inside for a container, picked up the secateurs and snipped off a huge bouquet of lavender to adorn the Fibro.
+I put down the shears, ran inside for a container, picked up the secateurs and snipped off a huge bouquet of lavender.

 That done, I hacked into the bushes again, reducing their bulk by one-third, back to the wood, shaping them as I went.
 As I got towards the end of my task, I began to leave the new shoots I could see, taking care to cut around them – after all, I would like a few summer flowers from my winter-flowering lavender if possible.